-- Only 'absolutely necessary' meeting participants should attend. - NEW > Face coverings must be worn. - Attendees should be 2m apart from each other. - Rooms should be well ventilated/windows open to allow fresh air circulation. - Consideration to be given to hold meetings in open areas where possible.
+- Only 'absolutely necessary' meeting participants should attend. - Face coverings must be worn. - NEW > All attendees must be reminded to keep to the recommended social distancing. - Rooms should be well ventilated/windows open to allow fresh air circulation. - Consideration to be given to hold meetings in open areas where possible.